RESPECT is growing everyday, everywhere!

 - Total Number of Submissions

 (Optional) If you wish, you may add a description of your entry in 100 words or less on the back as well.
-This additional information will NOT affect the decision: however, we'd love to hear your thoughts and ideas!
+This additional information will help the judges during the selection process.

 Mail entries to: